 At the end of Autumn and at the beginning of winter, baby birds will love mealworms and sunflower seeds.
 If they can find a sustained source of these, they will really flourish.

-I have had some really good results using niger seeds.
-Most times of year are a hit but especially around the colder months.
+I have had some really good results using niger seed.
+It is a hit through most of year, especially around the colder months.
 I have a family of seven Gold Finches, who regularly visit in the front garden.
 Interestingly, they leave the mixed seed in the other feeder in favour of the niger seed.

 Sunflower hearts are also a good, protein-rich food to put out through winter and into the new year as winter comes to an end.